 Of course, there are plenty of rainforest hikes available around Monteverde as well which you can do on your own or with a guide.
 However, if you want to see wildlife, then it’s best to go with a guide because they know where to look.
 The Monteverde Cloud Forest is home to hundreds of species of reptiles, birds and mammals including jaguars, pumas and ocelots.

-I booked my final night’s accommodation at Tamarindo, on the west coast of the Nicoya Peninsula, as I’d read that was a popular beach town with Costa Ricans.
+I booked our final night’s accommodation at Tamarindo, on the west coast of the Nicoya Peninsula, as I’d read that was a popular beach town with Costa Ricans.
 This part of the Pacific Coast is one of three regions that supposedly host the country’s best beaches.
 The others are that part of the west coast that is south of the Gulf of Nicoya between Jaco and Uvita, and the Atlantic beaches on the east coast, south of Limon.

 I wasn’t impressed with Tamarindo.
-It’s too busy and too commercialized for my taste but I did enjoy my visits to some of the beaches to the north and south of Tamarindo, especially those around Nosara and Santa Teresa to the south and Playa Conchal and Playa Flamingo to the north.
-I didn’t have time to go any further north than Playa Flamingo, but I was told there were some nice beaches around Playa Hermosa as well.
+It’s too busy and too commercialized for my taste but I did enjoy our visits to some of the beaches to the north and south of Tamarindo, especially those around Nosara and Santa Teresa to the south and Playa Conchal and Playa Flamingo to the north.
+We didn’t have time to go any further north than Playa Flamingo, but I was told there were some nice beaches around Playa Hermosa as well.

 Itinerary for next visit

 Now with more familiarity as to what Costa Rica has to offer, I have a better idea how to plan my itinerary for my next visit.
-I will definitely go back to Arenal and Monteverde because there is so much more to do there, and probably do another more leisurely circumnavigation of the Nicoya Peninsula visiting some of the places to the far south and far north that I didn’t get to visit on my first trip.
+I will definitely go back to Arenal and Monteverde because there is so much more to do there, and probably do another more leisurely circumnavigation of the Nicoya Peninsula visiting some of the places to the far south and far north that we didn’t get to visit on the first trip.

 But I need to leave time to also do a circumnavigation of the region to the south of San Jose on Route 34 down the Pacific coast to the Corcovado National Park and then back up to the capital on Route 2 through the Los Quetzales National Park.